chiragshiva99/news-verification-ir/README.md

-# Information Retrieval Project - News Verification
+# Information Retrieval Project - News Verification System

 ## Overview
 This project focuses on developing a system to verify the authenticity of news using large language models (LLMs), specifically targeting Singaporean news.
 The primary tool is the Retrieval-Augmented-Generation (RAG) model, combining traditional information retrieval with advanced language processing.